maxdokukin/Python-Project-Setup/README.md

 # Python-Project-Setup
-Quick python project structure setup using terminal
+Quick python project structure setup using terminal.

+Copy paste commands to the terminal from the project root folder.